drclaw1394/perl-io-fd/README.md

 # APIs

-Each of the APIs mimic the Perl counterpart (if applicable) as much as possible.
+Each of the APIs mimic the Perl counterpart, if applicable, as much as possible.
 Unless explicitly mentioned, they should operate like built in routines.
 Consult perldoc -f FUNCTION for details.